-I fell in love with the region a few years ago when I stayed at Masseria Moroseta, I felt so welcomed by the warmth of Carlo (owner) and the Moroseta family’s hospitality, it was so inspiring and very calming.
+I fell in love with the region a few years ago when I stayed at Masseria Moroseta, I felt so welcomed by the warmth of the owner, Carlo, and the Moroseta family’s hospitality - it was so inspiring and very calming.
 I love the rugged and raw beauty of the region and the endless landscape to discover driving through different towns, losing myself.
 It’s an endless source of inspiration for our brand, the effortless way of living on the Mediterranean, entertaining with good, wine food and friends, living in linen and being close to the sea.
 The region is somewhat undiscovered compared to other parts of Italy.

 Heleena's own images of Masseria Moroseta

 What are the best stays, hotels or spaces to stay in Puglia?

 I have only stayed at two places: Masseria Moroseta in Ostuni - they have become family; I have also stayed at the magical Sextantio Le Grotte della Civita in Matera (2 hours from Ostuni) which is situated in the labyrinth of UNESCO listed caves that were renovated using only traditional techniques and tools local to the area.

 What are your top dining destinations, and your favourite dishes across breakfast, lunch and dinner?

 Masseria Moroseta for breakfast, lunch and dinner.
 Giorgia Goggi is the head chef, she is super talented and the BEST.
 I love her sensibility and food ethos.
 She uses organic produce, as locally sourced as possible.
 Goggi says, “Puglia is a dreamland, you can get incredible olive oil, amazing vegetables, fruit and seafood and the best dairy products.”